 What Is a Mesh System, and How Does It Work?

 That’s why as our devices have evolved, so has the way in which we connect them to the Internet.
-One game-changing example of this is mesh Wi-Fi, a form of Wi-Fi equipment that can replace your router with a more widespread, customizable system.
+One game-changing example of this is mesh Wi-Fi, a form of Wi-Fi equipment that can replace your Wi-Fi router with a more widespread, customizable system.

-The right mesh system is capable of delivering a strong wireless signal anywhere in your house and can make dead zones a thing of the past.
+The right mesh router is capable of delivering a strong wireless signal anywhere in your house and can make dead zones a thing of the past.
 Let’s talk a little more about what mesh systems are, how they work, and how they compare to other kinds of Wi-Fi equipment.

 What Is a Mesh System?